 The bag refills are 20% recycled materials (a mixture of post-consumer and commercial) which is kind of cool.
 The biodegradable refills theoretically break down quicker, making them seem like a no-brainer to buy.
 However, from an environmental standpoint, the biodegradable refills are unlikely to break down as quickly as you think.
 In a typical landfill, biodegradable materials aren't exposed to the dirt, oxygen, and microbes that are necessary for the aerobic breakdown, meaning that decomposition is a much slower process.
 Additionally, we found many user reviews citing their opinion that the biodegradable refill does not contain odor as well as the regular white refill.

-The Dekor claims a cost saving compared to the Diaper Genie systems citing that the Dekor refills hold more than the Diaper Genie refills.
+The Dekor claims a cost-saving compared to the Diaper Genie systems citing that the Dekor refills hold more than the Diaper Genie refills.
 One Dekor refill will hold up to 580 newborn diapers which Dekor estimates is almost twice the number of newborn diapers than a Diaper Genie refill.
 They cite a cost savings of up to $70 with the Dekor Plus.
 The estimated lifetime cost of this product is $203 which is very reasonable compared to the Diaper Genie with a lifetime estimate of $308.
-However, it is still over $100 more than the lifetime cost of the Baby Trend Diaper Champ Deluxe which costs about $93.
-If it contained odors as well as the Champ, then the price would be worth it, but given its poor odor control and vomit inducing scented bags, we feel the added cost buys you nothing but smells.
+Given its poor odor control and vomit-inducing scented bags, we feel the added cost buys you nothing but smells.